TRS hits a century, thanks to series of defections

 With the government re-nominating Elvis Stephenson as the nominated MLA from the Anglo-Indian community, the strength went up to 91.

 Following this 8 legislators from the Congress announced that they would join the TRS.
-Another MLA from the TDP, Sandra Venkata Veraiah too said he is joining the TRS.
+Another MLA from the TDP, Sandra Venkata Veraiah too said he would be joining the TRS.
 With these defections, the count of the TRS in the assembly stands at 100.